Kenshiro-28/MAGI/README.md

 CPU-only: 64GB of system RAM.

 GPU: NVIDIA GPU with at least 8GB VRAM.
-With the image model primarily loaded into VRAM, system RAM is freed up for other tasks.
 Aim for a combined RAM + VRAM of at least 32GB.

 #### Model Access